Peter Kildemand

 Peter Kildemand (born 1 September 1989) is a motorcycle speedway rider from Denmark and was a member of the Danish national team.
 He is a two-time Speedway Grand Prix winner.

 Career

 Kildemand started riding in Britain for Workington Comets in 2010 and 2011, before signing for Coventry Bees mid-way through the 2011 season.
 He was a member of the Swindon Robins 2012 Elite League Championship winning team and was named "Rider of the Year" for the club at the end of the season.

 Kildemand was also part of the Fjelsted team that won the 2017 Danish Speedway League.
 He was captain of Västervik Speedway team in 2018.

-In 2022, he signed for King's Lynn Stars but was unable to race for them after sustaining a pre season injury.
+In 2022, Kildemand signed for King's Lynn Stars but was unable to race for them after sustaining a pre season injury.
 However, he later helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign.

-In 2025, he made his return to British speedway, signing for Oxford Spires in the SGB Premiership and Berwick Bandits for the SGB Championship 2025.
+In 2025, Kildemand made his return to British speedway, signing for Oxford Spires in the SGB Premiership and Berwick Bandits for the SGB Championship 2025.